elixir-webrtc/ex_webrtc/guides/mastering_transceivers.md

 counter-intuitve.

 There're also a couple of other notes worth mentioning before moving forward.
-* `direction` is our (local) preffered direction of the transceiver and can never be changed by applying a remote offer/answer.
+* `direction` is our (local) preferred direction of the transceiver and can never be changed by applying a remote offer/answer.
 When adding a transceiver, it is created with `sendrecv` direction by default.
 When applying a remote offer that contains new m-lines, a new transceiver is created with the `recvonly` direction, even when the offerer only wants to receive media.